GPlates/gplates-web-service/dev-notes.md

 - `docker compose run --rm -d --service-ports gplates-postgis`
 - ``docker run -d -v `pwd`:/gws -p 18000:80 --network gplates-net --restart always gplates/gws``

+### wsgi process and thread numbers

+You can change the numbers at docker/gws.conf.
+Each wsgi process may require 1.5~2.0GB memory.
+Check how much memory your computer has.